Frequently asked questions

 How do I get my observations into the Baton Rouge project?

-Any iNaturalist observations made April 26 - 29 within these parishes will automatically be collected into the Baton Rouge contest project: Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, St. Tammany, Tangipahoa, Washington, West Baton Rouge, and West Feliciana, plus the parts of these conservation areas that lie partially outside of the listed parishes: Atchafalaya National Wildlife Refuge, Sherburne WMAs, Manchac WMA, and Maurepas Swamp WMA.
+Any iNaturalist observations made April 25 - 28 within these parishes will automatically be collected into the Baton Rouge contest project: Ascension, East Baton Rouge, East Feliciana, Iberia, Iberville, Lafayette, Livingston, Pointe Coupee, St. Helena, St. Landry, St. Martin, St. Tammany, Tangipahoa, Washington, West Baton Rouge, and West Feliciana.
 You do not need to add them to the project or join a special project.

 What if I don’t have reception?